wmill/leetcode-based/README.md

-A blank project I can checkout when I'm doing leetocde locally with tests.
+A blank project I can checkout when I'm doing leetcode locally with tests.

 Not really interesting for anyone else.